raychenon/licensedroid/README.md

 ```
 ## Credits

+* The License Droid logo was designed by [Nadya Kuzmina](http://nadyakuzmina.com/).
-The arrow up icon was designed by Denis Mikhutin
+* The arrow up icon was designed by Denis Mikhutin
 https://www.iconfinder.com/icons/1031534